-During the Great Depression, in 1929-1933, suicide rates jumped to over twenty percent, the highest levels ever reached during a four-year period, the findings showed.
+During the years 1929-1933 of the Great Depression, suicide rates jumped to over 20%, the highest levels ever reached during a four-year period, the findings showed.
 The widespread unemployment and devastating stock-market crash that toppled individual savings and nationwide investments lead to the longest and harshest depression of that century.

 Elevated suicide rates were also identified during the 1972-1975 Oil Crisis when an oil embargo caused skyrocketing gas prices and severe inflation.
 Similarly, the Double Dip Recession of 1980-1982 triggered suicides as the nation struggled with back-to-back losses in two quarters of 1980.

 “Hard times create two-fold calamity—people feel that they have no future and that breeds depression.
-Also, they have much less resources to treat their depression and anxiety which may perpetuate the feeling of helplessness which leads to drastic behavior,” states Dr. Alexander Bystritsky, Professor of Psychiatry and Biobehavioral Sciences at UCLA David Geffen School of Medicine.
+Also, they have fewer resources to treat their depression and anxiety which may perpetuate the feeling of helplessness that leads to drastic behavior," states Dr. Alexander Bystritsky, Professor of Psychiatry and Biobehavioral Sciences at UCLA David Geffen School of Medicine.

 Conversely, the lowest suicide incidences were noted during WWII and 1991- 2000.
-In both of those periods, the nation enjoyed great expansion marked by low unemployment and rapid growth.
+In both of those periods, the nation enjoyed great economic expansion marked by low unemployment and rapid growth.
 The research indicated that the overall suicide rate and the suicide rates of the groups aged 25 to 34 years, 35 to 44 years, 45 to 54 years, and 55 to 64 years fell during economic expansions and rose during economic contractions.

 While several factors lead to suicide, the study points to weak economic cycles as contributing triggers that may lead to negative outcomes.
-They urged greater programs to address problems during periods of heightened economic distress.
+They urged an increase in programs that can help address problems during periods of heightened economic distress.